initcyber/initcyber.github.io.bk/_posts/2024-06-27-AI in the HomeLab.markdown

 networkingMode = mirrored
 ```

-Or let me as Llama3:
+Or let me ask Llama3:

 ![AI doing some work](/assets/img/posts/{{page.imgdate}}/3.png){:data-align="center"}

 Now I should be able to see Ollama at my Laptop's Network address (in this case 172.16.100.10) using port 11343